 One of the most iconic comfort foods I have ever enjoyed is ‘Shepherd’s Pie’.
 It is a very common casserole here in Maine and throughout the New England region.
-It is also very common in the UK as it originated in Scotland.
 It is an all-in-one meal that includes seasoned lamb or beef, vegetables, and mashed potato.
+From what I understand it is ‘Shepherd’s Pie’ when made with lamb and it is ‘Cottage Pie’ when made with beef.
 The recipe is very flexible and can be twisted up however one desires.
 My mom always used creamed corn as the main vegetable along with the ground beef, mashed potato, and spices.
-The Scottish version is much different.
-I recently made the more authentic version and my Mom enjoyed it immensely.
-This is one dish that is prepared by using what one has on hand in their pantry and refrigerator.
-Thus, the many different versions.
-But, the base is always the same: a meat lamb or beef, vegetables, and mashed potato.
-Go ahead and make your tummy happy and try this more authentic version!!
+I am not a creamed corn type of guy.
+I prefer my grandmother’s recipe which is the Scottish version.
+She hailed from the village of Lybster, Caithness, Scotland.
+I recently made my grandmother Sinclairs version and my Mom enjoyed it immensely.
+My grammie Sinclair stressed this meal is prepared by using what she has on hand in her pantry and ice box.
+But, the base is always the same: a meat consisting of lamb or beef, vegetables, and mashed potato.
+Go ahead and make your tummy happy and try this version!!

 Ingredients: